-The owner of this website is Valfondo Holding, SL (henceforth “Montepino”), recorded in the Zaragoza Commercial Register, Volume 3746, Folio 96, Page Z-49403, holding Tax Identification Number (CIF) 0B99262776 and with registered office at Calle Felipe Sanclemente, 26, 50001 Zaragoza (Spain).
+The owner of the website www.montepino.net (hereafter, the “Website” of the “Montepino Website”) is BANKINTER LOGÍSTICA, S.A. (hereafter “Montepino” as this is the trademark under which this company and its affiliated companies operate), commercial company recorded in the Zaragoza Commercial Register, volume 4530, folio 83, page Z-68664, holding Tax ID number (NIF) A05303581 and with registered office at Calle Felipe Sanclemente 26, 50001-Zaragoza (Spain).
 You can learn more about us in our LEGAL NOTICE AND CONDITIONS OF USE.

-On this page, you will find information on our policy for the collection and processing of Cookies on www.montepino.net (henceforth "the website" or "the Montepino website").
+On this page, you will find information on our policy for the collection and processing of Cookies on the Montepino Website.

-- Reject cookies.
+• Reject cookies.
 Restrict or block Montepino cookies.
-If you select this option, you may experience reduced website functionality.
+In this case, you may experience reduced Website functionality.

 What are cookies and what are they used for?